by John Armstrong

 Why young LEE Oswald, a US citizen born in New Orleans, LA in 1939, was chosen to share his identity with HARVEY Oswald is unknown.
 In the author's opinion, the secret/covert plan for two young boys to share the same identity began either when Marguerite Oswald was working for the Navy in WW II, or during her relationship/marriage to Edwin Ekdahl, or perhaps both.
 This was the beginning of the CIA's "Oswald project," code named RX-ZIM.
 This project was created for the purpose of merging the identities of young foreign speaking people (from Eastern block countries) with American youths of similar age.
 The foreign speaking youths would learn English while living in the USA and, when young adults, act as interpreters and translators of their native language.
 If recruited and trained by the military or a US intelligence agency, these young adults could then return to their home countries and spy on behalf of the United States government.

-Georgia Bell said the Oswald's moved around Thanksgiving, 1947, and then a family named "Charbenaur" moved in.
-Otis Carleton said the Oswald's left Benbrook sometime in 1946 or 1947.
-Mr. Cartwright, a supervisor with the Benbrook Water Department, recalled that the Oswald's lived in the house next door to where the water department eventually located.
+Georgia Bell said the Oswalds moved from 101 San Saba around Thanksgiving, 1947, and then a family named "Charbenaur" moved in.
+The FBI interviewed Otis Carleton, who allegedly said the Oswalds left Benbrook sometime in 1946 or 1947 when he purchased 101 San Saba.
+However, Georgia Bell said that Carleton purchased the house after his home (Carleton's) burned down.
+Tarrant County land records show that Carleton did not purchase 101 San Saba until November 6, 1951.
+Mr. Cartwright, a supervisor with the Benbrook Water Department, recalled that the Oswalds lived in the house next door to where the water department eventually located.

-Marguerite Claverie Ekdahl (Oswald) separated from Mr. Ekdahl in March, 1948.
-Marguerite Claverie Oswald and LEE Oswald moved to 3300 Willing St. (next to railroad tracks, as remembered by John Pic).
+Forty one year old Marguerite Claverie Ekdahl (Oswald) separated from 53 year old Edwin Ekdahl in March, 1948.
+Marguerite Claverie Oswald and LEE Oswald left 1505 8th Avenue and moved to 3300 Willing St. (next to railroad tracks, as remembered by John Pic).
 On March 18, LEE Oswald transferred from the Lilly Clayton Elementary School and began attending the George Clark Elementary school.
 When John Pic and Robert returned from Chamberlain Hunt to Ft.
-Worth in June, 1948 his mother and brother LEE were living at 3300 Willing.
-Unfortunately, neither the FBI nor the WC interviewed Mrs. Ora Winfrey, the landlord of 3300 Willing, to determine the exact dates of Oswald's residence.
+Worth in June, 1948, his mother and brother LEE were living at 3300 Willing.
+Unfortunately, neither the FBI nor the Warren Commission interviewed Mrs. Ora Winfrey, the landlord of 3300 Willing, to determine the exact dates of the Oswald's residence.
 After Marguerite and Ekdahl's divorce was final, on June 24, 1948, Pic said they moved to a little house in Benbrook (101 San Saba; in July/August, 1948) and then moved to 7408 Ewing (Ft.
 Worth) in September.
 Life at 7408 Ewing was the longest period of stability in LEE Oswald's young life.
-He completed grades 3 through 6, was given several IQ tests (which averaged 102), and was described by his friends as well-built, husky, and the tallest kid in class (as told to me by former classmates Phillip Anderson, Frank Norwood, Joe Skiles, Nancy Kuklies and others).
+He completed grades 3 through 6, was given several IQ tests (which averaged 102), and was described by his friends as well-built, husky, and the tallest kid in class (as told to me by former classmates Phillip Anderson, Frank Norwood, Joe Skiles, Nancy Kuklies and other classmates).
 Robert attended Stripling Junior High School, then high school, and joined the Marines in July, 1952.
 John Pic attended high school and in early 1950 joined the Coast Guard and moved to New York City.

 After the Marguerite Oswald impostor and young HARVEY Oswald moved out of 101 San Saba, Marguerite C. Ekdahl rented out this property for the next four and a half years.
 In June, 1950 she wrote a letter to her son, John Pic, and said she was renting the house in Benbrook.
 A week later she listed the property for sale with J. Piner Powell Real Estate.
 At Christmas, 1949, LEE Oswald's 4th grade teacher, Mrs. Clyde Livingston, gave him a small puppy.
 The following year, 1950, a photograph was taken of LEE Oswald and this dog at 101 San Saba.
 Another photo shows the Oswald family car (a 1938 Plymouth) and a small "tourist" building across the street that was being built by Mr. Sells.